UPDATE: The Wellness Project book is now available for pre-order! Buy now at the following retailers:

 I wanted to discover what it really takes to be “well.”
 And not just to be healthy on paper, but to feel well—to do right by your body without giving up your life.

-But before I get into what to expect here, let me back up and tell you how the idea for this book and my health makeover (a New Year’s resolution on steroids) came to be.
+But before I get into what to expect here, let me back up and tell you how the idea for this health makeover (a New Year’s resolution on steroids) came to be.

 I began by tracking down experts on all sides of the wellness space—yogis, health coaches, aestheticians, nutritionists, chefs, green beauty experts, endocrinologists, gastroenterologists, shaman etc. I started sharing some of these conversations with you via my Wellness Wednesday hangout series.
 And if you watched, you might remember that I always asked my guests this question: if you could tell someone one thing to change about their lifestyle that would have a profound effect on their general wellbeing, without a huge financial investment, what would it be?